doubleaaron/RoboND-Rover-Project/writeup_template.md

 ![alt text][image5]

+Then it was on to nav thresholding, obstacle thresholding, the rock sample thresholding and the rover_coords.
+Obstacle threshold are just the opposite of navigable thresholding

 ![alt text][image4]

 #### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.